 Bowman Fork Connector Trail

 Resurrecting this trail involved clearing vegetation, removing downed trees, and re-establishing the trail tread in areas where it has almost completely disappeared.
 It is now an excellent link between the Alexander Basin Trail and Bowman Fork Trails and provides great loop options mid-canyon in Millcreek for the long-distance hiker and trail runner.
-With grant funds secured through Salt Lake County, Trails Utah contracted with our partners at the Utah Conservation Corps who camped on location for four weeks and did excellent work in bringing this trail back to life.
+With grant funds secured through Salt Lake County, Trails Utah contracted with our partners at the Utah Conservation Corps who camped on location for four weeks in July and August 2019 and did excellent work in bringing this trail back to life.